DRDO Sarvatra: Design

-The Sarvatra is a 75-meter, multi-span, mobile bridging system consisting of five scissor bridges made of aluminum alloy with a span of 15 meters, each mounted on a separate mobile platform.
+The Sarvatra is a 75-meter, multi-span, mobile bridging system consisting of five scissor bridges made of aluminium alloy with a span of 15 meters, each mounted on a separate mobile platform.
 Each mobile platform is a modified Tatra T-815 VVN 8 x 8 chassis, drivable from both ends from a small cabin with required driving controls.
 Further, a microprocessor based control system is utilised to deploy and operationalise the system in less than 2.5 hours.

 When the scissors bridge is opened, it is fitted with adjustable trestles to enable multiple units to be used to bridge wet and dry gaps.
 Five sections provide a total bridge length of 75 m, and four meters in width.
 The bridge is launched/recovered from either end.
 With the help of telescopic legs, the height of the bridge can be adjusted from 2.5 m to 6 m to reduce visibility.

 The Sarvatra project was sanctioned in 1994 and completed development in October 1999 at a total cost of ₹230,000,000.
 It was approved for production in March 2000 after trials.
 The Sarvatra was to replace the East European PMS Bridges in the Indian army, which requires 57 Tatra vehicles to bridge 100 meters.
 In contrast, the Sarvatra, with just five sections, bridges 75 meters.
 At ₹600,000,000 per set, the PMS costs almost three times as much as a Sarvatra.

 A 20 m variant of Sarvatra bridge system capable of bridging a gap of 100 meters has also been developed.